radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 {: #lessons_learned}

 There are at least two major (world-scale) deployments of {{RFC6614}}.
-This section will discuss lessens learned from these deployments, that influenced this document.
+This section will discuss lessons learned from these deployments, that influenced this document.

 ## eduroam